wwwy3y3/coren/examples/withReactRouterReduxIntl/README.md

 }
 ```

-We use `prepareContext` function to pass some needed data to coren.
-So we pass `localeData` to coren before server-side render.
+We use `prepareContext` function to pass some required data to coren, which will be passed as `localeData` parameter to `coren` decorators during server-side render.

-Now, after we prepare our locale data, it's time to write coren decorator!
+After we prepare our locale data, it's time to write coren decorator!

-First look at `components/Photo.js`:
+Next, please take a look at `components/Photo.js`:

 **components/Photo.js**
 ```js